"Colors, like features, follow the changes of the emotions." - Pablo Picasso

 If you are looking to inspire your audience to act (ex. employees to enroll or participate in a benefits program), consider using purple, orange, yellow or blue in your communications.
 These colors are often used to create positive engagement.
 Select colors that draw attention but don’t forget to include white space in your design.
 Not only does this help with readability but it also highlights your message more effectively than overwhelming your audience with too much color.

 Color can also be used to create visual hierarchy, where certain elements of a design are emphasized over others.
 For example, using a bright color for a call-to-action button on a website can make it more prominent and increase the chances that a user will click on it.
 Consider the rule of 60-30-10:

 - 60% - Select a dominant color.
 This is often your “white space” where the eye can rest and be able to take in information more quickly and easily.
 But is can also be a non-neutral color, if you want to select a specific color for brand recognition/dominance (for example, blue for Prudential and red for Netflix).

 - 30% - Choose a secondary color that complements the main color.

 - 10% - Add an accent color to highlight something important you want employees to see or act on.
 Take advantage of the “isolation effect” where an image or text is more clearly recognized and remembered if it stands out from the background.

 Support Your Communication Goals

 Looking to attract new employees?
 Go bold – bold colors draw attention.
 Have a new benefit to promote?
-Use bright colors to highlight the new information and calls to action.
-Forbes reports that green can inspire creativity, red may negatively impact analytical thinking, and blue is found to be soothing.
+Use bright colors to highlight the new information and calls to action. reports that green can inspire creativity, red may negatively impact analytical thinking, and blue is found to be soothing.
 Determine the experience and environment you are looking to create and use colors that will help you achieve that goal.

 Connect with Emotions